 What is a Woodworker?

-A woodworker is someone who builds a variety of products, such as cabinets (cabinetmaker) and furniture (furniture finisher) that are made out of wood and synthetic wood materials.
-Woodworkers can also be called carpenters.
+Woodworkers build a variety of products, such as cabinets and furniture that are made out of wood and synthetic wood materials.
+They build furniture either directly for clients through their own business or as part of a larger manufacturing team.

 Despite the abundance of plastics, metals, and other materials, wood products continue to be an important part of our daily lives.
 Many of these products are mass produced, including most furniture, kitchen cabinets, and musical instruments.
-Other products are custom made with specialized tools in small shops.
+Other products, however, are custom made with specialized tools in small shops.

 What does a Woodworker do?